jamiei/SimpleRestClient/README.md

 ## Overview
 SimpleRestClient is a very simple, fluent wrapper around the Indy IdHttp client to make it easy to write RESTful clients.
+This client was built in Delphi XE2, but might well work in later versions.

 ## Usage
 This very simple console application creates a RESTful PUT request to add a fictional todo.